niceume/learn_sas/HowToUseGit.md

 # This adds all the subdirectorie dirct from (i.e. just below) the current working directory.
 ```

 ## Remove files to be monitored by Git.

-Remove all the history of this file.
+* Just remove from index

 ```
 git rm --cached <path_to_filename>